MrMaverick79/foodle-tdd/README.md

 ## About

-This project was done via Test Driven Development with Jest, and an exmplar project.
+This project was is an example of Test Driven Development using Jest.
+The app itself takes user input and makes a request to an external API ([edamam](https://www.edamam.com)) and then displays recipes based on search parameters.

 ## Steps

+*NB: I'm using `npm` with this project, so if you are using `yarn` you will need to adjust some of the instructions.*

 Just start your project normally with